-Watch: Singer-Songwriter Sanjeeta Bhattacharya’s Heart-Wrenching Video ‘I Will Wait’
+Watch: Singer-Songwriter Sanjeeta Bhattacharya’s Heart-Wrenching Video for ‘I Will Wait’

 The new track will feature on the New Delhi-based vocalist’s upcoming debut EP ‘Yatra’

 New Delhi singer-songwriter Sanjeeta Bhattacharya is no stranger to the arts.
 It runs in her family, considering she’s the daughter of renowned painter Sanjay Bhattacharya.
 At age four, Bhattacharya began training as an Indian classical vocalist and simultaneously also learnt the Indian classical dance form Kathak.
 After passing out from school she decided to pursue singing and enrolled at Boston’s Berklee College of Music in 2013 and studied performance. “[At Berklee] I was exposed to all kinds of styles [of music] from Latin music to Balkan music and even jazz,” says Bhattacharya.

 Since her return to India last year, Bhattacharya has showcased an artistic diversity to become quite a regular on the indie gig circuit in New Delhi as well as other cities.
 “I got into the scene mainly because of my friends who were already in it.
 It kind of happened really quickly,” she explains.
 The 22-year old vocalist is now out with her first offering from her upcoming debut EP Yatra, the somber “I Will Wait,” accompanied by a heart-wrenching music video.